Nick088Official/TADC-VN-DEMO-CANDY-CHAOS-Web-Port/README.md

-# TADC VN 1ST DAY - Web Port
+# TADC VN DEMO CANDY CHAOS - Web Port

 This is an **Unofficial Web Port** of the free RPG Maker MV horror game [**TADC VN DEMO CANDY CHAOS (aka The Amazing Digital Circus Visual Novel Fangame 2 Demo) by allhailthequeenuwu**](https://allhailthequeenuwu.itch.io/theamazingdigitalfangame2demo).
 This port allows the game to be played directly in a web browser without needing any downloads/installations.